alberttheprince/popcornrp-pets/README.md

 Please donate to the creator of keep-companion, whose resource has been a fun tool for our RP server! [here](https://ko-fi.com/swkeep)

-Add this to your server files and server cofig and ensure it, or move the subfolders to your streamed peds folder.
+Add this to your server files and server config and ensure it, or move the subfolders to your streamed peds folder.

 Still trying to figure out how to stream add-on peds?
 You can use this folder and fxmanifest.lua file to do so!
 Just follow the example with the chow chow/other peds added here.